-Women’s golf has made huge strides over the last few years and recent amateur turned pro Alice Hewson is extremely pleased with the way the sport is heading.
+Women’s golf has made huge strides over the last few years and recently turned pro Alice Hewson is extremely pleased with the way the direction the sport is heading.

 Alice, 22, became the first Englishwoman to play a competitive round at the Augusta National last year and won the European Ladies’ Amateur Championship back in July.
 She is now currently in America preparing to play on the Symetra Tour and the Ladies European Tour (LET).